 A similar agreement can also be entered into to regulate the finances with the partner you live with following separation.

-Our specialist family law solicitors ensure all of our clients’ cohabitation agreements are as comprehensive and watertight as possible.
+Our specialist family lawyers ensure all of our clients’ cohabitation agreements are as comprehensive and watertight as possible.
 Our aim is to provide peace of mind to help you feel more secure.